-This loan is made to a single-state operator with operations in Michigan.
-The borrower is a vertically integrated operator that cultivates and manufactures cannabis products, and operates dispensaries.
+This loan is made to a single-state operator with operations in West Virginia.
+The borrower is a vertically integrated cultivator and retailer that is currently constructing its cultivation facility.
 The real estate collateral of the loan consists of cultivation real estate and dispensary real estate.
 In addition, the loan is secured by a first lien on substantially all assets of the borrower.